Zoroaster: In Islam

-A number of parallels have been drawn between Zoroastrian teachings and Islam.
+This provides an explanation of why a number of parallels have been drawn between Zoroastrian teachings and Islam.
 Such parallels include the evident similarities between Amesha Spenta and the archangel Gabriel, praying five times a day, covering one's head during prayer, and the mention of Thamud and Iram of the Pillars in the Quran.
-These may also indicate the vast influence of the Achaemenid Empire on the development of either religion.

-The Sabians, who believed in free will coincident with Zoroastrians, are also mentioned in the Quran.
+The Sabians, who believed in free will coincident with Zoroastrians, are also mentioned in the Quran 22:17.